 The school is a member of the National Association for Special Educational Needs (NASEN).
-The Head of Department and the Enhanced Provision teacher and an HLTA attend the local SEND network meetings as well as sitting on some local Authority SEND committees.
+The Head of Department and the Deputy SENDCo attend the local SEND network meetings as well as sitting on some local Authority SEND committees.

 Staff Qualifications and Training across the team include: